shantanu561993/DomainUserToDomainAdminTechniques/README.md

 14. PXE boot environment - TFTP module
 15. Get-ACL on SysVOL
 17. GPO Misconfigurations GROUPER
+18. If laps is not installed and u have hash of local admin (non rid-500) find systems to which u can PTH ..https://github.com/shantanu561993/Remote-Access-Policy-Enumeration

 ## Help Me add more